attdevsupport/ARO/README.md

 ARO Data Collector API Reference - To read this reference, open the file **index.html** in the folder ARODataCollector\docs\api
 ARO Data Analyzer API Reference - To read this reference, open the file **index.html** in the folder ARODataAnalyzer\docs\api Adding Custom Best Practices in Open Source ARO - Describes how to add custom Best Practices to the ARO Data Analyzer.
-Using the ARO Data Collector in an Android Application - Describes how to add the ARO Data Collector to an Android application.

 ##Contents: